K4CZP3R/butper-for-trello/README.md

 # Trello Automations

 - [x] Labels handling
-  - [ ] Parenting is already there, so get rid of own parenting
+  - [x] Parenting is already there, so get rid of own parenting
 - [x] Structure rules
-- [ ] Custom fields rules
-- [ ] Assign options
-- [ ] Action based on custom field checkboxes?
-- [ ] Create checklist action
+- [x] Create checklist action
+- [ ] rethink the rule structure
+  - [ ] Trigger checklist requires to be more specific (Add extra field like in action?) to access only specific checklist and checklist items